 How to Tell if an IME Doctor is Really Independent

 At some point during many disability insurance claims, the claimant is compelled to undergo a so-called Independent Medical Examination, or “IME”.
-The purpose of the IME is supposedly to have an uninterested, unbiased doctor examine you to verify whether your condition truly makes you totally disabled under your policy’s terms.
-However, IMEs are often used as yet another tool for the insurance company to attempt to deny or terminate your claim.
+The purpose of the IME is supposedly to have an uninterested, unbiased doctor examine you to verify whether your condition truly makes you totally disabled under your disability insurance policy’s terms.
+However, IMEs are often used as yet another tool for the insurance company to attempt to deny or terminate your claim for disability benefits.

 How can you tell if the IME doctor examining you is truly “independent”?
 In our experience, the following factors may indicate that an IME provider is not independent: